 Philadelphia, PA 19107

-The Center for Digital Health plays a pivotal role in the promotion, resourcing, design and coordination of clinical and evaluative digital health research at Jefferson.
+The Center for Digital Health & Data Science plays a pivotal role in the promotion, resourcing, design, and coordination of clinical and evaluative digital health research at Jefferson.
 The Center is unique in its mission to engage industry partners in the rigorous validation of the efficacy and impact of digital health innovations in the clinical setting.

 News & Events